SAP-samples/abap-cheat-sheets/README.md

 - Only one user on the system may import this repository as all object names must be globally unique.
 If you receive an error that the objects already exist when trying to import, search the system for classes named `ZCL_DEMO_ABAP*`.
 Someone has already imported the content in the system and you can simply check out that imported version.
 - Since the repository contains self-contained examples, i. e. they work, for example, with demo database tables included in the repository (note that these tables are filled in the course of method executions), all demo artifacts must be imported so that all examples work.
 - For the use in an on-premise system, note the following: The demos cover ABAP syntax irrespective of the release and may include syntax that is not yet available with the ABAP version of your on-premise system.
 In that case, you might want to comment out affected code sections if an activation fails.
 - Regarding potential code check warnings, for example, for the many strings in the code, not using an `ORDER BY` clause or messages regarding using `SELECT *`, the code purposely renounces pragmas and pseudo comments to keep the code fairly simple and to focus on the available ABAP syntax.
-See the [Disclaimer](#disclaimer).
+See the [Disclaimer](#⚠️-disclaimer).

 ## 🛈 Further information
 - Regarding the system-internal version of the ABAP Keyword Documentation in your
   - ... **on-premise system**: Access the documentation in SAP GUI via the transactions `ABAPDOCU` (opens the documentation directly) and `ABAPHELP` (opens an input field with which you can search the documentation content, for example, you can search for a keyword like `SELECT`).
 Or, certainly, in your code, choose `F1` for a keyword.
 If you are in SAP GUI (e. g. in `SE80`), the system-internal version is opened.
 If you are in ADT, the documentation is opened in the *ABAP Language Help* view.
   - ... **SAP BTP ABAP environment**: In ADT, you find the documentation in the *ABAP Language Help* view where you can also search.
 When choosing `F1` for a keyword in your code, the documentation is opened there accordingly.
-- Links to the online version of the the ABAP Keyword Documentation for:
+- Links to the online version of the ABAP Keyword Documentation for:
   - **Standard ABAP**: Unrestricted ABAP language scope, for example, for developments in an on-premise ABAP system → [Online version of the documentation (latest version)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap.htm)
   - **ABAP for Cloud Development**: Restricted ABAP language scope for developments in the SAP BTP ABAP environment → [Online version of the documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm)
 - Regarding demonstration examples of the ABAP Keyword Documentation in your on-premise system: Have you ever checked out the package `SABAPDEMOS`?
 This package contains all the examples used in the ABAP Keyword Documentation.
 To get the context, program names etc., check out the [example page](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_examples.htm) (which is also available in the system-internal SAP GUI version as node in the topic tree) summarizing executable examples.
 Certainly, you also find the example topics in the context of the individual ABAP Keyword Documentation topic.
 The example topics have a ⚙️ sign: